top of page

 As for the main character of this miniseries, Sir Walter Scott is buried in the North Transept alongside his wife, Charlotte, and son, Walter, as well as his son-in-law, John Gibson Lockhart.
 The North Transept is the best-preserved part of the abbey church, and a beautiful place for Scott to finally rest.
 He was allowed to be buried at Dryburgh Abbey by right of his ancestors, the Haliburtons.

 One tip for visitors is that there is a hotel conveniently located right next door- The Dryburgh Abbey Hotel.
-Therefore, if you are out travelling around the Scottish Borders (perhaps Sir Walter Scott’s home, Abbotsford), you can stop for the night and take a nice rest in an historic and stunning Scottish country house before or after exploring the Abbey.
-Additionally, as the family of Sawyer, the Golden Retriever tour guide for Wee Walking Tours, we are pleased to say that the hotel is pet-friendly!
+Therefore, if you are out travelling around the Scottish Borders (perhaps Sir Walter Scott’s home, Abbotsford), you can stop for the night and take a nice rest in an historic and stunning Scottish country house before or after exploring the Abbey (we're also happy to say that they're dog-friendly).
 Check out their website for more planning and booking information.

 Dogs are also allowed at the Abbey (but not in roofed areas) and must always be kept on a lead.
 Before heading out on your exploration of Dryburgh Abbey, make sure to check their Historic Environment Scotland website for important planning information.